rcrowther/django-filemanger/README_bucketdb.rst

     def rebuild_size(self):
     def disk_storage_size(self):

-NB: the size options report by physical scan, not by consulting cache.
+NB: in the manager, the size options report by a physical scan, not by consulting the cached value.